50 Festive Christmas Things To Do In Florida for 2024

 For a small donation, you can view tons of Christmas trees all decorated to a different theme.

-This year you can find a Festival of Trees at the Orlando Museum of Art, the Melbourne Community Center, the Long Center in Clearwater, the Daytona Museum of Arts and Science, and many more.
+This year you can find a Festival of Trees at the Orlando Museum of Art, the Melbourne Community Center, the Long Center in Clearwater, The Sidney & Berne Davis Art Center, and many more.

 seaworld Orlando christmas trees